TariqAHassan/BioVida/docs/contributing/README.md

   In short, the task for the CNN is to flag images with visual problems.
   The current approach uses data synthesis to generate data to train a CNN to detect such problems.
+However, synthesizing images which are similar to those in the actual Open-i database is challenging.
+  Frankly, it is a challenge I've had moderate success with.
+For this reason, by using synthesized images the validation set when training the model, the classification accuracy obtained (~0.90) is misleadingly high.

-However, it may be more effective to use transfer learning with, say, VGG19.
+  It may be more effective to simply use transfer learning with, say, VGG19.

   This brings me to a more general problem with the CNN: backend API.
 I am currently using ``Keras`` simply because it allows users to use *either* ``tensorflow`` or ``theano``.